pesaranlab/neuro_cbs/README.md

  ![picture](images/neuron_yield_alone.png)

-Contributing
+Questions, Contributing
 -
-If you want to
+If you have any problems related to installing and running neuro_cbs, please create an "Issue."
+We would also welcome improvements or extensions.
+Please feel free to contact us if you would like to contribute.